mobprotocol/mob-cloud/README.md

 The algorithm or `Agent` matches in continuous time with fast memory operations and async disk writes.

-A daemon watches the top of the `Orderbook` and matches the best order in the Sell Ledger.
+A daemon watches the top of the `Orderbook` and matches the best orders in the Sell Ledgers.
 The matching agent will choose with 50% probability `SellA or SellB` ledger.
 It takes the best order in the market and iterates through the opposite ledger until the order is exhausted, the order moves out of the market, or the ledger is emptied.

-The matching Agent can only match orders `in the market`, meaning both parties are guaranteed at least as good of a deal as the ordered.
+The matching Agent can only match orders `in the market`, meaning both parties are guaranteed at least as good of a deal as they ordered.
 Send amounts are calculated for the atomic swap between the two participants based on their price preference and the resulting spread left in the liquidity pool is sent to the Matching Agent.
 This means matching Agents are economically incentivized to maintain the price priority.

 ## Cleaning